-- NHG Mortgages;
+- NHG Mortgages, with a minimum of 50%;

-- Non-NHG Mortgages
+- Non-NHG Mortgages, with a maximum of 50%;

-- Loan-to-Value ratio, with a maximum of 101%.
+- Loan-to-Value ratio, with a maximum of 106%.

 The Loan-to-Value ratio is calculated by dividing the total outstanding principal of the mortgage claim by the originally calculated market value of the collateral.